wingsuit-designsystem/wingsuit/docs/src/pages/components/wingsuit/index.md

 ### field extensions:
 #### type pattern
-With field type `pattern` you can render patterns inside the pattern.
+With field type `pattern` you can render patterns inside the pattern:
 ```yaml
   fields:
     image: